Luang Prabang, Laos

 After we arrived, checked-in, and freshened up, we strolled about the town.
 I snapped pictures of the local children and various street scenes.

-Boys planning som
+Boys planning some mischief.

 Brother, sister, and dog playing on the stairs leading to the wat (temple).